NeuraLegion/sectester-js/packages/core/README.md

 - type: `string`

-Set the application name (domain name), that is used to establish connection with.
+Set the hostname (domain name) used to establish a connection.

 ```ts
 import { Configuration } from '@sectester/core';